wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 From what I understand, you have three objectives:
     1. Create a website that attracts prospective visitors of all ages by displaying some of your interesting exhibits in a formate that generates interest and is easy to navigate
-    2. Help prospetive visitors easily find their way to your museum with simple instructions, a map and important information (opening times, public transport, parking, etc.)
+    2. Help prospective visitors easily find their way to your museum with simple instructions, a map and important information (opening times, public transport, parking, etc.)
     3. Make it easy to contact the museum via multiple methods.

 Did I miss anything?